lionelroy/tdd-react-jest-enzyme/README.md

-TDD principles
+TDD principles  and testing with React, Jest ans Enzyme

 #1 Write a failing test before any production code. ----RED
 #2 Write an implementation that makes the test pass ----GREEN
-#3 Refactor (SOLID principle, naming...)
+#3 Refactor (SOLID principle, DRY principles, naming...)

 3 laws of TDD:
     - You are not allowed to write any production code unless it is to make a failing unit test pass.
-    - You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
-    - You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

-Zombie Testing: One Behavior at a Time
+ZOMBIES Testing: One Behavior at a time
-Zombie testing is an acronym for:
+ZOMBIES Testing is an acronym for:
 N - Null
 Z — Zero
 O — One